 Asbury Place at Kingsport is a senior living facility in Kingsport, Tennessee, a city with a population of 87,124 people.
-This facility was awarded an A- overall, which is among the top grades that we offer.
-A score of this caliber requires excellent scores across the board.
-We rated this nursing home in the 50 best nursing homes in Tennessee.
-This place also received consistently good ratings in all four of our categories.
-More information about these categories is available below.
+This turns out to be an A rated facility.
+This nursing home was given one of the highest ratings we offer.
+A grade in this range requires superb scores across the board.
+We were so impressed with this nursing home that we ranked it as one of the 25 best nursing homes in Tennessee.
+Finally, this turned out to be a very consistent facility with consistent grades in all four of our categories.
+Additional information about its category grades can be found below.

 Asbury Place at Kingsport